sethmnielsen/personal-website/content/home/hero.md

 I'm an engineer with a passion for writing software to make things perform in the physical world.

-I love the challenge of transforming big ideas into full solutions that **actually work**.
+I love the challenge of transforming big ideas into complete solutions that **actually work**.